The role of the health services manager

 How do I become, or develop as, a health services manager in Australia?

-If the health services managers we’ve looked at in this article are anything to go by, the path to becoming, and developing as, a health services manager is not necessarily a straight line.
+If the health services managers we’ve looked at in this article are anything to go by, the path to becoming and developing as, a health services manager is not necessarily a straight line.
 But, as the key insights demonstrate, a postgraduate qualification will put you in the company of a third of all health services managers.

 UTS Online’s Master of Health Services Management is a course that you can complete 100 per cent online.
-So, you can continue working and study in times and locations that are convenient to you.
+So, you can continue working and study at times and locations that are convenient to you.
 That means you can apply your new skills immediately and focus your efforts on getting the right work experience to achieve your goal.

 Built by health professionals for health professionals, this program gives you the opportunity to tailor your career interest with specialisations in Quality and Safety, Digital Health, and Leadership or Planning.